 Hello and a big warm welcome back to school & Squirrels Class

-We hope everyone had a lovely summer break and managed to enjoy a little bit of sunshine!
+We hope everyone had a lovely rest over the summer holidays and managed to enjoy some of the gorgeous sunshine while it lasted!

-Squirrels class has 2 teachers; Mrs Johnson who will be in class Monday and Tuesday and Mrs Cantillon who is in Wednesday, Thursday and Friday.
-Mrs Cantillon is new to Haydon Wick this year as is our teaching assistant Mrs Lewis.
-So this term is an exciting start for everyone!
+As you know, Squirrels class has 2 teachers; Mrs Johnson who will be in class Monday and Tuesday and Miss Osborne who is in Wednesday, Thursday and Friday.

 We are all looking forward to getting to know everyone and to the year ahead.

 May we now take this opportunity to say hello and give you some useful information.

 We have lots of fun things planned for the coming term.
 Our new topic is ‘If you go Down to the Woods Today’ and we are very excited about getting up close and personal with all kinds of bugs and thinking about habitats and life cycles.
 We will be learning about food chains and even plan to look at owl pellets to see if we can find out what they have eaten – get ready for some bones!
 We are also looking forward to reading our new text ‘The Last Wolf’ which looks at Little Red Riding hood in a whole new light!PE this year is planned for Mondays and Wednesdays and so it is essential that PE kits are in school for both days.
 To be honest, it’s very helpful if it is in everyday just in case we have to change plans.
 PE kits should include: shorts, PE shirt, daps OR trainers and jogging bottoms in colder weather.
 Please make sure this and any clothes are clearly named so we are able to return any lost property.